Explore the oyster trail

 The Narooma Oyster Festival, held every year in May, celebrates South Coast NSW oysters and our region’s best from farmgates up and down the coast.
 You can also take a guided tour on the Wagonga Inlet with Narooma Oyster Tours 0413849886

-~ JF Ritchie Oyster Farmer Farm Gate Sales Barlows Bay, Riverview Road, NAROOMA
+~ JF Ritchie Oyster Farmer Farm Gate Sales Barlows Bay, Riverview Road, NAROOMA. phone ahead 0438 205 237

-~ Australian Native Shellfish Farm Gate Sales Barlows Bay, Riverview Road, NAROOMA
+~ Australian Native Shellfish Farm Gate Sales Barlows Bay, Riverview Road, NAROOMA.
+Call ahead 0419 122 988

 ~ Narooma Bridge Seafoods Oyster Sales at the bridge, Princes Highway, Narooma

-Narooma Oysters are also available at The Quarterdeck Restaurant, Riverview Road, Narooma and The Whale Motel, Narooma
+Narooma Oysters are also served at The Quarterdeck Restaurant, Riverview Road, Narooma, The Whale Motel, Narooma and available at other outlets across the town